VCOliver/Python_website/README.md

-# python_website
+# python website
-This is a simple Python3 website made with Flask library
+This is a simple Python3 website for writing notes made with Flask library.